akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim-apps.md

 # How to connect an app?

-To enable an app, click on `Connect` on the app card on the PIM Marketplace page.
+To enable an app, click on `Connect` on the App card on the PIM Marketplace page.

-As soon as you click on `Connect`, the app will open in a new tab.
+As soon as you click on `Connect`, the App will open in a new tab.

-At this point you are entering the app world, it is independent of the PIM.
-If you need more help, you will find everything you need in the app documentation using the `More info` button.
+At this point you are entering the App world, it is independent of the PIM.
+If you need more help, you will find everything you need in the App documentation using the `More info` button.

 ::: tips
 The `Connect` may be disabled.
 If that's the case, please get in touch with an Administrator.
 That means you don't have the `Manage apps` permission on your PIM.
 To know how to grant this permission, please read the [Who can connect an app](how-to-connect-my-pim-with-apps.html#who-can-connect-apps) paragraph.
 :::

-To interact with your PIM, any app needs authorization and permissions.
+To interact with your PIM, any App needs authorization and permissions.
 This is why we created the `Authorization wizard`.

-A wizard is a **step-by-step activation process** that will accompany you on the path to a successful app implementation.
+A wizard is a **step-by-step activation process** that will accompany you on the path to a successful App implementation.

 This wizard contains either one step (CE or GE) or three steps (EE only).

 ## Grant authorization to your app

-During the installation, the app will ask you to grant it access your user information or parts of your PIM: catalog structure, products, assets, reference entities, etc.
+During the installation, the App will ask you to grant it access your user information or parts of your PIM: catalog structure, products, assets, reference entities, etc.

 When the following page appears in your PIM, please read the list of all required authorizations, then click on `Allow` or `Allow and next`.
-If you make a mistake or don't want the app to access your PIM, you can abort the installation process by clicking on `Cancel`.
+If you make a mistake or don't want the App to access your PIM, you can abort the installation process by clicking on `Cancel`.

 ![Step Authentication](../img/wizard-authentication.png)

 ![Step Authorizations](../img/wizard-authorization.png)

 ::: info
-Apps can need your user information in order to ease your authentication to access the app interface.
+Apps can need your user information in order to ease your authentication to access the App interface.
 :::

 ### No specific authorizations have been requested

-If you see the following message, it means the app needs no specific authorization.
+If you see the following message, it means the App needs no specific authorization.

 ![Step Authorizations No specific authorizations](../img/wizard-authorization-no-specific-auth.png)

-When it happens, the app will only be able to retrieve your PIM version and edition.
+When it happens, the App will only be able to retrieve your PIM version and edition.

-## Give permissions to your app `EE`
+## Give permissions to your App `EE`

 ::: warning
 The following paragraphs are for EE customers only.
 :::

 As you use the Enterprise Edition, your PIM has a permission management system.
-In addition to authorizations, the app needs permissions to access product data.
+In addition to authorizations, the App needs permissions to access product data.

 ![Step Permissions](../img/wizard-permissions-edit.png)